Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 6. target - matches the execution against the type of target object invoked by the spring generated proxy
     * target([type])
     * type of the target object invoked by the proxy

+7. @annotation - matches the execution of method annotated with specified annotation type
+    * @annotation([annotation_type])
+    * type of annotation added on the method against which  pointcut expression is matched